CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

-If you plan to host a GeoPIXE analysis workshop of many users, and would like organize the data on disk to avoid multiple copies of the raw data (but have a separate copy of working files for each user), then download from this DOI:  https://doi.org/10.25919/3yrz-7x38 But first, check out the notes in the "Read me - Linux.txt" file in this archive.
+If you plan to host a GeoPIXE analysis workshop of many users, and would like organize the data on disk to avoid multiple copies of the raw data (but have a separate copy of working files for each user), then download from this DOI:  https://doi.org/10.25919/3yrz-7x38.
+Then check out the notes in the "Read me - Linux.txt" file in this download.

 ### Opening GeoPIXE using the Eclipse IDLDE environment